ccosse/tuxwordsmith/README.md

 </p>
 <p>
 TuxWordSmith is a sister application to TuxMathScrabble.
 Historically, TuxMathScrabble (TMS) came first.
-The xdxf dictionaries made TWS possible, so I did, but it's a very rudimentary implementation.
+The xdxf dictionaries made TWS possible, so I wrote it, but it's a very rudimentary implementation.
 Several of the dictionary resources are small.
 This could be ported to HTML5 just like the new TMS recently was.
 For support visit: http://www.asymptopia.org
 </p>